-I’ve now used it for three or four artworks over the last few months and it’s working out well.
-I have it in a floating, elevated position for day to day use and bring it down to the desk at around a 45 degree angle for art projects (see above).
+I’ve now used it to create three or four recent artworks over the last few months.
+It’s working out well.
+I use the adjustable Ergotron Arm to have it in a floating, elevated position for day to day use and bring it down to the desk at around a 45 degree angle for art projects (see above).
 I decided to program the Cintiq buttons from top to bottom (for Photoshop use) as:

 - Step Forward